 ArtCenter New Faculty Orientation

-· Review the syllabus template and prepare a draft if possible prior to your 1:1 Orientation meeting.
-The completed syllabus will be distributed to the students on the first day of class and also submitted to the department.
-The Syllabus and Weekly Plan Template is available on the Faculty Development inside page, and completed samples are available in the section on syllabi, along with a checklist to use for guidance.
-Templates are available for Undergraduate courses, Graduate courses, and ArtCenter at Night courses.
+· Review the ArtCenter Syllabus and Weekly Plan Template or Graduate, MDes-Specific, or ArtCenter Extension template if appropriate and prepare a draft prior to your 1:1 Orientation meeting.
+The completed syllabus will be uploaded to ArtCenter Canvas by the Friday before the term starts (required), distributed to the students on the first day of class and submitted to the department.
+The syllabus and weekly plan template is available on the Faculty Development Inside.ArtCenter page and completed samples are available in the section on syllabi, along with a checklist to use for guidance.
+Templates are available for Undergraduate courses, Graduate courses, and ArtCenter Extension courses.
 Please also visit the section below on Rubrics to see samples and a template.

 · Please review the Checklist for Day One, also available on the Faculty Development Inside.ArtCenter page